 Fish lice outbreaks, as soon as recognized, ought to be handled quickly.
-Water source needs to be assessed to guarantee that is not a path for the introduction of argulid eggs.
-Preferably, water must be filtered or gotten from n fish lice-free and fish-free source.
+The water source needs to be assessed to guarantee that is not a path for the introduction of argulid eggs.
+Preferably, water must be filtered or gotten from n fish lice-free and fish-free sources.

 Conclusion on fish lice